butfirstchai.com

 salt to taste

 • Add the ground chicken and mashed potatoes along with the ground black pepper and garam masala powder.
-Mix using a wooden spatula until combined.
+Mix using a wooden spatula or potato masher until combined.
 Taste test and adjust the salt and spices.
+Switch off and let the mixture cool.

 1 ½ teaspoon Freshly ground black pepper